 The maximum stability is when the center of gravity of the load is directly over the center column.
-But in practice that often isn’t a practical option.
+But in practice, that often isn’t a practical option.
 When fully rotated and evenly spaced, the legs cover an area with a diameter of around 10 inches.
 That’s a factor if you’re using longer lenses or trying to control the center of gravity.
-If you shift the center of gravity out over one of the legs you can use small- and medium-sized DSLR lenses, but the larger the lens the more careful you’re going to have to be in balancing the center of gravity.
-I’m confident using it with a large-ish DSLR like a Nikon D810 and a small lens, but am more hesitant with larger lenses.
+If you shift the center of gravity out over one of the legs, you can use small- and medium-sized DSLR lenses, but the larger the lens, the more careful you’re going to have to be in balancing the center of gravity.
+I’m confident using it with a large-ish DSLR like a Nikon D810 and a small lens, but I am more hesitant with larger lenses.
 But I have tried it on a flat, stable surface like a table with a Nikon D810 and Nikon 80-400mm, mounting with the lens’s collar mount, and it worked fine.
-Adding a the extra height of a head is also a consideration in balancing the center of gravity.
+Adding the extra height of a head is also a consideration in balancing the center of gravity.

 Its feet are small rubber buttons.
 They offer some grip, but because they only offer a small surface area, it’s not as much as I’d prefer when using heavier loads.

 You can, of course, attach a camera directly onto the tripod screw.
 But that’s not going to give you any flexibility for angling the shot since it’s in a fixed position.